 - Thinner?
 Blend in more plant-based milk, until you reach your desired consistency.

 - Spicier?
-Add more cayenne, blend in pickled jalapeños, or a splash of hot sauce.
+Add a pinch of cayenne, blend in pickled jalapeños, or a splash of hot sauce.

 - Tangier?
 A squeeze of lemon or a splash of Dijon works great.